kdave/btrfs-progs/Documentation/btrfs-ioctl.rst

 arguments.
 Some ioctls take a specific data structure, some of them share a common one, no argument structure ioctls exist too.

-The library 'libbtrfsutil' wraps a few ioctls for convenience.
+The library *libbtrfsutil* wraps a few ioctls for convenience.
 Using raw ioctls is not discouraged but may be cumbersome though it does not need additional library dependency.
 Backward compatibility is guaranteed and incompatible changes usually lead to a new version of the ioctl.
 Enhancements of existing